BeckaL/AdventOfCode/README.md

 If no test data / answer is available for that day, set the test data to that part for none, which will skip straight to running on real data.

+### Setting up a year

+TODO: script to generate a year (shouldn't be difficult, just haven't been bothered so far)

+Create a package in src/main/scala called AOC_[YEAR].
+Copy a controller file into this package from another year and rename accordingly.
+Comment all the days as these won't yet compile.
+Update main to import this controller, and change the default year in there.

+Create a folder in /test/resources with the year.
+This will be where the input files go.

+Either create or update session-cookie.txt with a new session cookie from the advent of code website.

+### Setting up a day

+Use the script: python3 make_day.py [year] [day] e.g.
+`python3 make_day.py 2022 1`

+If you have a working session cookie (see section above) and that day has been released on the website, this will also fetch input data for that day.
+If you have created the day file in advance, you can re-run this script just to retrieve the input data.

+Uncomment the day from the year controller.

+When reading through the instructions for the day, identify the test case.
+Copy this and the test answer into test data.
+For part two, do the same - if the input data is the same, no changes required, if it's different you can set the testData2 val.